-A major survey of 1500 Capricorn Members, State of the Nation, suggests not enough Members are considering these crucial questions.
-It discovered a third of Members have no succession plan in place and almost another third believe it’s too early to think about either retirement or transitioning ownership of the business to someone else.
+A major survey of over 1900 Capricorn Members, our State of the Nation 2022 Report suggests not enough Members are considering these crucial questions.
+It discovered 32% of Members have no succession plan in place and another 32% believe it’s too early to think about either retirement or transitioning ownership of the business to someone else.

 It’s never too early to plan for succession

 Capricorn CEO of Automotive, Brad Gannon, said it’s understandable that many Members don’t have a succession plan in place, because the conversations involved — with family, business partners and employees — can be hard.